octoml/mlops/docs/mlperf.automation/tasks/task-image-classification.md

 ck pull repo --url={URL}
 ```

-## CK setup for the dataset: ImageNet 2012
+## CK setup for the ImageNet 2012 dataset

 You can install a reduced ImageNet 2012 data set with the first 500 images to test MLPerf workflows as follows :